woossi0/suite/docs/usermanual/source/cartography/rt/heatmap.rst

 As with all rendering transformations, the transformation is invoked by inserting a transform into a style.
 The style can then be applied to any layer which is backed by a suitable dataset.
 The dataset may have a weight attribute, whose name is supplied to the process via the ``weightAttr`` process parameter.

-The transformation function is called ``gs:Heatmap``.
+The transformation function is called ``vec:Heatmap``.
 Note that this is the same as the WPS process, as these functions can be invoked as either a WPS process or a rendering transformation.

 The transformation parameters are as follows.
 The order of parameters is not significant.